IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_network_interface.html.markdown

 - `crn` - (String) The network interface's crn.
 - `id` - (String) The unique identifier of the network interface resource.
 The ID is composed of `<cloud_instance_id>/<network_id>/<network_interface_id>`.
-- `instance` - (List) The attached instance to this Network Interface.
+- `instance` - (List) The attached instance to this network interface.

   Nested scheme for `instance`:
   - `href` - (String) Link to instance resource.